Create a custom behavior

 .
 The guard is true and the behavior will perform the actions. - It sends an

-action with with “A” instead of “a”.
+event to insert “A” instead of “a”.

 Understanding Behaviors Learn more about how each part of the Behavior API works.